-This course examines the key broadband radio technologies at the center of today's rapid innovation in wireless networks.
-Wireless telecommunications networks are studied with an emphasis on the challenges and the approaches to deal with the immense wireless data traffic explosion from devices such as the iPhone, iPad, Android smartphones and connected laptops, as well as broadband services like VOIP and mobile video.
-The dominant wireless telecom technologies and protocols are presented, including 4G LTE, 5G, OFDM, MIMO, mobile IP, WIMAX, Wi-Fi and WPANs.
-The “triple play” convergence of voice, video, and data over wireless networks is analyzed.
-The wireless telecom industry is studied from standards, carrier, and technology perspectives, with an emphasis on radio networks as well as key application use cases.
+This course examines how Broadband radio technologies are changing to meet the growing demands for autonomous vehicles, smart cities/smart homes using smart IoT devices, cellular communications that deliver consumer entertainment/relevant and specific information content, support remote workers, and online learning.
+Wireless telecommunications networks are studied with an emphasis on the challenges and the approaches to meet the demands of continually increasing data traffic from devices such as mobile smartphones, tablets, hotspots, smart IoT devices, new emerging technologies like cellular-vehicle-to-everything (C-V2x), as well as broadband services like VOIP and mobile video.
+Current and dominant wireless telecom technologies and protocols are presented, including 3G, 4G LTE, OFDM, MIMO, Mobile IP, WIMAX, and Wi-Fi.
+The new 5G NR technology standards and services (eMBB, URLCC, mMTC) will be presented.
+The wireless telecom industry is studied from standards, carrier, and technology perspectives, with an emphasis on radio networks designed to support key use cases.
+Preferred prerequisite: ICT 4820.